Flotomate/product_docs/source/package-deployment/searching-packages.rst

     :alt: figure 19

 You can also search with keywords in the search field.
-When you provide a keyword, Flotomate explores all the packages with the keyword in their ID, Name, Description, Display Name, and Version; and for registry templates, ID, Sub-key, Value Name, Name, and Description.
+When you provide a keyword, Motadata explores all the packages with the keyword in their ID, Name, Description, Display Name, and Version; and for registry templates, ID, Sub-key, Value Name, Name, and Description.
 A package/template has to have at least one field matched (partial or